g0v-br/Orcamento-Inteligente.br/README.md

 ## Build and run with node

-Be sure to have [node](https://nodejs.org) installed, open a console and type:
+Be sure to have [node](https://nodejs.org) v 12.8+ installed, open a console and type:

 ```bash
 npm install